chunghao/chunghao.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am an enthusiastic learner and researcher in theoretical computer science, especially in cryptography and quantum information.
+I am a PhD student in the department of Electrical and Computer Engineering at [Carnegie Mellon University](https://www.cmu.edu/), where I am fortunate to have [Elaine Shi](http://elaineshi.com/) as my advisor.
-My current job is a research assistant at [Academia Sinica](https://www.iis.sinica.edu.tw/index_en.html), hosted by [Kai-Min Chung](https://www.iis.sinica.edu.tw/~kmchung/).

-Previously, I was a blockchain researcher at DEXON foundation.
-I got my master's degree in electrical engineering from National Taiwan University, where I was advised by [Kai-Min Chung](https://www.iis.sinica.edu.tw/~kmchung/) and [Chen-Mou Cheng](http://ee.ntu.edu.tw/article/teacher.person/jobSN/3/navSN/530/webSN/645/teacherSN/122).
-I got my bachelor's degree from National Taiwan University, where I majored in physics and minored in philosophy.
+Previously, I was a research assistant at [Academia Sinica](https://www.iis.sinica.edu.tw/index_en.html), hosted by [Kai-Min Chung](https://www.iis.sinica.edu.tw/~kmchung/).
+Before that, I was a blockchain researcher at DEXON foundation.
+I got my master's degree in electrical engineering from National Taiwan University, and I got my bachelor's degree from [National Taiwan University](https://www.ntu.edu.tw/english/), where I majored in physics and minored in philosophy.

 ### CV
 You can find [my curriculum vitae here](files/cv.pdf).

 ### Contact
-Email: b01202058 at ntu dot edu dot tw
+Email: haochung [at] andrew.cmu.edu